JorjaFox/library/readme.md

 ## JorjaFox.Net Library

 This replaced the old Wiki.
-It's written in [Hugo](http://gohugo.io), which is a bajillion times faster than Jekyll was.
+It's written in [Hugo](http://gohugo.io), which is a bajillion times faster than other tools have been.

+The theme is forked from whatever WordPress theme the blog is running.

+## Updating

-## Update Content
+### Content

 All content lives in `content`